 Can you refuse to pay resort fees in New York?

 Yes, you can refuse to pay resort fees in New York.
-Resort fees are in violation of New York’s Unfair Trade Practices Law and many Attorneys General are currently investigating hotel resort fees for being deceptive and misleading.
+Resort fees violate New York’s Unfair Trade Practices Law, and many Attorneys General are currently investigating hotel resort fees for being deceptive and misleading.

-Resort fees can be a huge expense when traveling, but there are ways to avoid them.
-By understanding what they are and how they work, you can make sure that you’re not surprised by any hidden charges when you go to check out.
-If you do encounter resort fees, don’t hesitate to ask the hotel for an exemption – most hotels are happy to waive these fees if you ask.
+Resort fees can be a considerable expense when traveling, but there are ways to avoid them.
+By understanding what they are and how they work, you can ensure that you’re not surprised by any hidden charges when you check out.
+If you encounter resort fees, don’t hesitate to ask the hotel for an exemption – most hotels are happy to waive these fees if you ask.
 Enjoy your vacation without worrying about extra expenses.

 Looking for more Travel Hacks?
 Start here: